awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 1. In **Step 4: Add Storage**, modify the existing entries as needed\.
 For each instance store volume to add, choose **Add New Volume**, from **Volume Type** select an instance store volume, and from **Device** select a device name\.
 The number of available instance store volumes depends on the instance type\.

 1. Complete the wizard and launch the instance\.

+1. \(Optional\) To view the instance store volumes available on your instance, run the lsblk command\.

 **To update the block device mapping for an instance using the command line**